 Indication: In case of suspicion of prion disease in deceased patient, brain autopsy is needed for definitive prion disease diagnosis establishment.

 Specifics: The deceased can be transported to the Department of Pathology, Copenhagen University Hospital, Rigshospitalet, where the brain is removed and properly preserved for diagnostic work-up that includes immunobloting, Sanger sequencing and neuropathological examination.
-Alternatively, the brain can be removed for examination at a local pathology department and sent to Department of Pathology.
-A copy of the completed death certificate and autopsy request form (see the overview table above) must be enclosed in both cases.
+A copy of the completed death certificate and autopsy request form (see the overview table above) must be enclosed.
 Call neuropathologist Eva Løbner Lund tel.
 3545 6333 or the autopsy technician Palle Petersen tel.
-3545 9770 to arrange the practical details regarding the transportation and autopsy of deceased, or correct brain preservation and delivery to the Department of Pathology.
+3545 9770 to arrange the practical details regarding the transportation and autopsy of deceased.

 Answer: Definitive prion disease diagnosis (including all types and molecular subtypes).